Eigenstates and spectral projection for quantized baker's map: Main results

 \end{enumerate} \end{rmk}

 The main points of Theorem~\ref{thm:Pmat} are that the window $I(N)$ is allowed to shrink, and that the estimates are pointwise rather than a trace.
-Both of these more precise results will be necessary for the applications of a stronger quantum ergodic theorem and statistics of random band-limited waves.
-The case with a trace (and no shrinking spectral window $I(N)$) and a fixed continuous function $q$ was proved for a general class of operators on the torus in \cite{MOK}.
+Both of these more precise results will be necessary for the applications of a stronger quantum ergodic theorem and statistics of random quasimodes.
+The estimates where one considers the trace $\operatorname{Tr}P_I$ with a fixed (non-shrinking) spectral window $I$ were proved for a general class of operators on the torus in \cite{MOK}.
 However, for the shrinking window $I(N)$ and the pointwise estimates that are required here, we will need more precise information on the time evolution of our specific operator $\hat{B}_N$.
 Additionally, since the cut-off function $\Chi_{I(N)}$ is not continuous, its approximation by smooth functions is a bit delicate, in that the choice will determine the condition $|I(N)|\log N\to\infty$, which requires that $I(N)$ does not shrink too rapidly.